course-details-portlet

 The candidate

-• can critically evaluate these in relation to her/his PhD research
+• can critically evaluate these and their relevance to their own PhD research

-• is familiar with the conditions and requirements for writing an academic paper.
+• is familiar with the conditions and requirements for writing an academic article and with relevant publication channels in design research

 Learning methods and activities